 United States Presidential adviser Dr. Henry Kissinger opened talks Saturday (10 June) with Japanese Government?

-United States Presidential adviser Dr. Henry Kissinger opened talks Saturday (10 June) with Japanese Government leaders, businessmen and media representatives in Tokyo.
+Background: United States Presidential adviser Dr. Henry Kissinger opened talks Saturday (10 June) with Japanese Government leaders, businessmen and media representatives in Tokyo.
 He is discussing U.S. foreign policy and the role the Nixon Administration feels the Japanese should play in would affairs.

 Dr Kissinger began his schedule of meetings by conferring with his hosts, the private U.S.-Japan Economic Council.
 As Dr. Kissinger walked into the meeting, two young Japanese scattered anti-U.S. leaflets in the lobby of the hotel.
 They were quickly arrested and taken out by plainclothes police.